johnboyes/playwright-nextjs-codespace/CONTRIBUTING.md

 - The tests only run in headless mode at the moment.
 Should be able to have headed mode (and UI mode, debug mode, trace mode etc) working very soon, too.

-- The available browsers that the tests run on are:

-  - Desktop Chrome
-  - Mobile Chrome
-  - Mobile Safari

-    (not sure why the other browsers such as Firefox and WebKit are not available, haven't looked into this yet)